top of page

 It lies about midway between Scattery Island and the mainland to the northeast.
 During the month of May and early June the island is emblazoned with a sea of bluebells!

-Coastal Villages & Wind Turbines
+Coastal Villages & Castles

 The picturesque Cappagh Village is located just 1km from Kilrush town.
 This was once an important trading port for Kilrush town and the oldest section, near the shore was built in 1764.
 It has changed little since Samuel Lewis in 1837 described it as 'a pier of very solid construction protected by a sea-wall of great strength'!
 Today it is a peaceful hideaway for its residents and a popular swimming spot!